 Is Stockholm worth visiting?
 Our verdict

 Is Stockholm worth visiting?
 Let’s put it this way: There are oodles and oodles more things that we could add to this list.
-As it stands, we’ve managed to whittle it down to just seven bitesize reasons why we totally love the Swedish capital, from its medieval old town core to its amazing museums to its wild islands that are sprayed by the salt waters of the Baltic Sea.
-We think most travelers will love it!
+As it stands, we’ve managed to whittle it down to just nine bitesize reasons why we totally love the Swedish capital, from its medieval old town core to its amazing museums to its wild islands that are sprayed by the salt waters of the Baltic Sea.
+We think most travelers will love it, and it surely deserves a place near the top of any city slicker’s bucket list, no matter the season!